 1 SECTION 7.
 (Issue of Licenses to Carry.)
-[The justice 2 of a court of record, the chief of police of a city or town, and 3 the sheriff of a county or the persons authorized by any of 4 them] shall, upon the application of any person having a boua fide residence or place of business within the jurisdiction of said licensing authority or of any person having a 6 7 bona fide residence or place of business within the United States and a license to enery a pistol concealed upon his per-8 son issued by the lawful authorities of any state or subdivision of the United States, issue a license to such person to carry a pistol within this state for not more than one year 11 from date of issue, if it appears that the applicant has good 12 reason to fear injury to his person or property or has any 13 other proper reason for carrying a pistol and that he is a 1.1 15 suitable person to be so licensed.
-The license shall be in triplicate in form to be prescribed by the [Secretary of State] and 16 shall bear the name, address, description, photograph, and 17 signature of the licensee and the reason given for desiring a 18 license.
-The original thereof shall be delivered to the licensee, 19 the duplicate shall within seven days be sent by registered 20 mail to the [Secretary of State] and the triplicate shall be 21 preserved for six years by the authority issuing said license.
-22

-Note: This section remains substantially as in the original Uniform Act and as in Section 10 of the Crime Commission Act.
+[The justice 2 of a court of record, the chief of police of a city or town, and 3 the sheriff of a county or the persons authorized by any of 4 them] shall, upon the application of any person having a boua fide residence or place of business within the jurisdic-6 tion of said licensing authority or of any person having a 7 bona fide residence or place of business within the United 8 States and a license to carry a pistol concealed upon his person issued by the lawful authorities of any state or subdiviNote: This section remains substantially as in the original Uniform Act and as in Section 10 of the Crime Commission Act.